 What makes mediated settlements doubly satisfying is the high degree of confidence parties have that their settlements are truly final.
 Litigated resolutions aren’t final until the judgment has been enforced and the time to appeal has expired.
 By contrast, when parties to a mediation agree on a solution each can live with, each tends to live with it, and the dispute is truly over.

-In 2018, Judge Sankovitz completed forty hours of training in two advanced mediation courses offered by the Pepperdine School of Law / Straus Institute for Dispute Resolution (Tracy Allen and Eric Gralton were his instructors) and the Association of Attorney-Mediators.
+Judge Sankovitz has completed forty hours of training in two advanced mediation courses offered by the Pepperdine School of Law / Straus Institute for Dispute Resolution (Tracy Allen and Eric Gralton were his instructors) and the Association of Attorney-Mediators.

 “Former judges can make poor mediators.
 Judges can get spoiled always having the last word, knowing that if they tire or grow impatient with the process they simply rule and the dispute is over – at least for the judge.”